rohinishimpatwar/The-NLP-News-Sentiment-Trading-Strategy/README.md

 # Financial News Sentiment Trading Strategy using FinBERT
 ## Background
-This Project is a part of Correlation One DS4A Women's Summit 2020, authored by 5 participants including Anastasia Tatarenko, Daria Yurova , Ningyuan Zhang, Yang Su and Rohini Shimpatwar.
+This Project is a part of Correlation One DS4A Women's Summit 2020, authored by 5 participants including __Anastasia Tatarenko, Daria Yurova , Ningyuan Zhang, Yang Su and Rohini Shimpatwar__.
 The project aims to answer three questions:
 1. Which NLP model is the best for sentiment factor extraction on financial news?
 2. Does the news sentiment factor help predict stock returns?